best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 # Testing code

+Code documentation helps others to understand what you expect your code to do and how to use it.
 Code tests verify that your analytical code is working as expected.

-Where code documentation helps others to understand what you expect your code to do, testing assures that the code meets these expectations.
-Without carrying out tests we have no assurance that our code works correctly, so we can't be sure that our analysis is fit for purpose.
+Without carrying out tests we cannot confirm that our code works correctly, so we cannot be confident that our analysis is fit for purpose.
+Good tests tell a story - given this data, having run this code, we expect this output.

+Testing brings strong benefits.
+It helps you assure your code quality and makes developing your code more efficient.
+Code that has not been tested is more likely to contain errors and require more maintenance in the future.

+## What should I test?

+The question you need to answer here is a simple one:

+How can I demonstrate that my code does what it is supposed to do?

+As the developer of the code, you are best placed to decide what tests you need to put in place to answer that question confidently.

+Take a risk-based approach to testing.
 Tests should be used proportionately for your analysis.
-This means writing more tests for parts of your code that are more complex or carry more risk.
+This usually means writing more tests for parts of your code that are very new, more complex or carry more risk.

-Testing helps you assure your code quality and makes developing your code more efficient.
-Code that has not been tested is more likely to contain errors and require more maintenance in the future.

-Good tests tell a story - given this data, having run this code, we expect this output.
+When you are developing your tests, here are some points to think about:

+1. You don't need to test everything.
+It is usually reasonable to assume that third party functions and tools which are sufficiently quality assured (and you can verify this) work as intended.
+For example, if you use R you would not expect to write tests to verify that simple arithmetic, base R or packages published on [CRAN](https://cran.r-project.org/) operate correctly, because there is already sufficient assurance.
+You may be less confident about very new functionality from third parties, or experimental tools.
+Here, you might decide you do need to do some extra validation.
+2. Think carefully about whether third party tools really do what is needed for your particular context.
+For example, the base R `round()` function intentionally behaves differently to the rounding function in Excel.
+While we can be confident that `round()` works as specified, does it produce what you need?
+3. Testing is a great way to verify that your approach is the right one.
+By thinking about what to test, you challenge your own assumptions and the way you have done things.
+This can reveal issues or scenarios that you had not considered.
+It means the code you write should be more resilient.
+4. Be guided by the risks you need to mitigate.
+For example, if inputs are invalid or unusual, do you want the code to stop with an error message or do something else?
+Use tests to check that the code does the right thing at the right time.

+## How are tests structured?

 Tests come in many shapes and sizes, but usually follow the pattern:

 1. Arrange - set up any objects needed for your test, e.g. example input data and expected output data.